NextronSystems/nextron-helper-scripts/thor-seed/README.md

 - 70 MB of temporary disk space
 - Network connection to a THOR source (ASGARD, ASGARD Cloud, Nextron Customer Portal, THOR/THOR Lite as ZIP on a web server)

-## Use Cases
+## THOR Sources

+THOR Seed retrieves the THOR program package from different locations:

-From an on-premise ASGARD server
+### From an on-premise ASGARD server

+For details on ASGARD see [ASGARD's product page](https://www.nextron-systems.com/asgard-management-center/).

 ```console
 thor-seed.ps1 -AsgardServer asgard1.internal
 ```

-From ASGARD cloud instance
+### From ASGARD cloud instance

 ```console
 thor-seed.ps1 -AsgardServer asgard23.cloud.nextron -ApiKey 12345678
 ```

-From Nextron customer portal
+### From Nextron customer portal

 ```console
 thor-seed.ps1 -UseCustomerPortal -ApiKey 12345678
 ```

-With you custom THOR or THOR Lite package
+### From a custom THOR or THOR Lite package

+For details on how to create such a package, see [custom THOR package](#custom-thor-package).

 ```console
 thor-seed.ps1 -CustomUrl https://web1.internal/thor/mythor-pack.zip